roc-lang/roc/editor/editor-ideas.md

 * When refactoring;
     - Cutting and pasting code to a new file should automatically add imports to the new file and delete them from the old file.
     - Ability to link e.g. variable name in comments to actual variable name.
 Comment is automatically updated when variable name is changed.
-    - When updating dependencies with breaking changes; show similar diffs from github projects that have succesfully updated that dependency.
+    - When updating dependencies with breaking changes; show similar diffs from github projects that have successfully updated that dependency.
     - AST backed renaming, changing variable/function/type name should change it all over the codebase.
 * Automatically create all "arms" when pattern matching after entering `when var is` based on the type.
     - All `when ... is` should be updated if the type is changed, e.g. adding Indigo to the Color type should add an arm everywhere where `when color is` is used.